Diffuse Knapweed

 • Mowing also prevents seed production but the remaining root will re-sprout.

-Chemical Control
+Chemical Control:

-Foliar application of Dicamba, 2, 4-D, clopyralid, aminopyralid or glysophate are effective forms of control.
-Picloram is also very effective, but not appropriate to use in moist, coastal soils.
+• Foliar application of dicamba, 2, 4-D, clopyralid, aminopyralid or glyphosate are effective forms of control.

 We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.

-Biological Control
+Biological Control:

 There are 12 biocontrol agents used in the Mainland and Coast regions of BC.
-Biocontrol helps decrease the size and vigour of the plants, as well as their seed production, but is not considered an eradication method.
+Biocontrol helps decrease the size and vigour of plants, as well as their seed production, but it is not considered an eradication method.

 References